Vecna's childhood home from 'Stranger Things' goes on sale for $1.5 million - Local News 8

 By Zoe Sottile, CNN

-The real-life house that acted as the Creel home in the show is a 140-year-old mansion located in Rome, Georgia.
-The home is officially for sale for $1.5 million through brokerage Toles, Temple, and Wright, according to the listing.
+The real-life house used as the Creel home in the show is a 140-year-old mansion located in Rome, Georgia.
+The home is officially for sale for $1.5 million, according to the listing.

 The residence was constructed in 1882 by Colonel Hamilton Yancey, according to the listing.
 Many of the home’s original details, like handcrafted bookshelves and an antique wall safe, are still in place.